 Waking up in a strangers basement, the only thing AVERY could remember about herself is her name.
 This world is strange and new to her as Avery tries to recall her past and navigate her new environment.
 The only person who grounds her is the first person she encounters, a woman named SIERRA.
 Avery is captivated by her at first but a darker truth starts to unravel around her.
 Is Sierra a friend or a foe?
 Who is telling the truth and what connection does Sierra have to Avery?

-This story updates every 4th and 16th of each month!
+Read the first chapter of Kris Alexandria’s new novel!
 Join Avery and Sierra as they navigate futuristic worlds, time travel, the 90’s, and the consequence of falling in love.

 Chapter 1: Amnesia

 An exposed light bulb flickered in the room above the woman.
 She didn’t know where she was.
 The exposed light bulb was the only thing she could focus on above her.
 It was frightening that she couldn’t remember anything about how she got here, who she was, or where she was from.
 All she knew was her name was Avery.
 Panic started to settle in.

 Everything felt heavy.
 Her limbs didn’t want to move and she was in and out of consciousness but nothing hurt.
 Her body felt numb to everything.